-A transcript request must bear the signature of the individual whose academic record is involved.
-If the name is typed or printed, the request cannot be honored.
+If submitted in writing, a transcript request must bear the signature of the individual whose academic record is involved.

 Transcripts will be released only after all financial obligations to the college are paid.
 This includes payments outstanding on any loans obtained through the college.